alainpham/dev-env-scripts/demo-apps/banking-demo/clearing-service/ReadMe.md

-# Spring Boot with camel and other useful things payment-service
+# Spring Boot with camel and other useful things clearing-service

 ## To build this project use